Skip to content

 Approach 2: Using Mise Backend Plugin mise-nix

-mise-nix is a backend plugin that provides support for installing packages from Nixhub registry or from flakes as git links.
+mise-nix is a backend plugin that provides support for installing packages from Nixhub registry ("built for devbox by jetify") or from flakes as git links.
 It provides the same packaging source as Devbox, with the benefits of managing them with Mise, except for these current limitations:

 • mise upgrade not supported for these packages.
 See the issue I opened, which the author found out to be actually a Mise bug, for which he opened a discussion.